AgRenaud/nest/README.md

 ### Some ideas
 - Serving front-end with `Leptos`.
 (More Rust)
 - Use `surreal` graph relation instead of record links when it makes sense.
+- Strong documentation for deployement with local file storage and how to scale with distributed object storage.

 ## Useful links
 - https://packaging.python.org/en/latest/